Redorbb/Kaboca-Family/README.md

 # Kaboca-Family
 Kaboca Family of functions was introduced by a user known as Redorbb in 2025.
 These functions aim to explore extreme growth rates.
 The function name Kaboca, is derived from the Hungarian word for cicada, symbolizing rapid emergence and multiplication.

 The Kaboca family has 4 functions: Realistic Kaboca, Realistic finalKaboca, Mathematical Kaboca, Mathematical finalKaboca.
-The realistic ones respect physical time limits such as Planck time, while the mathematical ones doesn't respect such constraints.
+The realistic ones respect physical time limits such as Planck time or partially respects them, while the mathematical ones doesn't respect such constraints.
 Now let me tell you about these functions.

 Kaboca is defined as Kaboca(t), where t is the time in hours, days or any preferred unit.
 For example Kaboca(24 hours) or Kaboca(1 week) represent the total number of Kabocas produced within that time under the rules defined below.
 So Writing Kaboca(1) means Kaboca(1 year)